 Azuma Tea Garden is a family-owned tea farm specializing in matcha products: They are tencha farmers, cultivating leaves that are shaded then processed in the family's factory: steamed, dried without rolling, and refined into even flakes for grinding.
 These tencha leaves are then, ground into matcha tea powder in the family's new factory that includes both stone mill grinders and a jet air pulverization machine for large scale culinary matcha production.
 The processing factory for tencha and sencha were once part of a large cooperative, but the family is the only remaining member of the cooperative.
 Azuma Teruko, originally from China, married into the family after visiting the village and falling in love with her husband.
 She is now face of the farm, and is helping to convert tea fields from relatives and retiring farmer friends into organic cultivation.

 Matcha usage, storage, and quality preservation

-Storing in a cool, dry location away from sunlight (25C/75F degrees or lower, constant temperature environment) in the resealable bag should keep the matcha at optimum quality for 1-2 months.
+Storing in a cool, dry location away from sunlight (25C/75F degrees or lower, constant temperature environment) in the resealable container should keep the matcha at optimum quality for 1-2 months.
 The more frequently you open the bag to use your matcha, the faster quality will degrade, but you’ll also be consuming it faster as well.
 After 1-2 months, the matcha will begin to degrade gradually in color and aroma first, and flavor later.

 We don’t recommend storing in the refrigerator unless you are experienced in storing matcha.
 Odors from other foods in the refrigerator may seep in and contaminate the matcha, and condensation when removing the bag from storage may damage the matcha.